The clock has long passed striking twelve midnight.

 Domestic travelers are each allowed to have up to 30 grams of cannabis legally in their carry-on or checked luggage.

-Using and/or consuming marijuana products will not be permitted on airport property, though.
+However, using and/or consuming marijuana products won’t be permitted on airport property.

 “Basically, we’re treating cannabis just like alcohol, in terms of consumption in public areas,” noted Spencer.
 “We’re just not allowing it.”